Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide

 MAP Mean arterial pressure = DBP + ⅓(SBP − DBP) 70–100 mmHg

-Hospital monitors use the oscillometric method to measure NIBP: the cuff inflates to occlude blood flow, then gradually deflates while a pressure sensor detects arterial wall oscillations transmitted through the cuff and NIBP hose.
-The point of maximum oscillation corresponds to MAP, and the monitor's algorithm calculates SBP and DBP from the oscillation envelope.
-This is why MAP is the most directly measured and accurate value in oscillometric NIBP—SBP and DBP are derived calculations.
+Hospital monitors use the oscillometric method: the cuff inflates to occlude blood flow, then gradually deflates while a pressure sensor detects arterial wall oscillations transmitted through the cuff and NIBP hose.
+The point of maximum oscillation corresponds to MAP, and the monitor's algorithm calculates SBP and DBP.
+This is why MAP is the most directly measured and accurate value — SBP and DBP are derived calculations.

 High Blood Pressure Alarm: Assessment and Response

-Most monitors trigger a high BP alarm when systolic pressure exceeds the set limit (commonly 160 mmHg) or diastolic exceeds 90 mmHg.
-The alarm may be yellow (warning) or red (critical) depending on severity.
+Most monitors trigger a high BP alarm when SBP exceeds the set limit (commonly 160 mmHg) or DBP exceeds 90 mmHg.

 Cause Associated Signs Intervention